Performing Kegels Exercise for Pregnancy | The Vagina CoachJul 22, 2020

 Kegels are very important in pregnancy.
 We want to have strong pelvic floor muscles.
 We also want to have supple muscles that can lengthen, that can surrender, and that can release tension.
 A balanced training program in your pregnancy is key to achieving these objectives and improving your birth experience.

-Birth is a natural process but you still need to get your body prepared for it and kegels are helpful for getting your pelvic floor as prepared as possible for the big day!
-My Birth Like A Boss Challenge takes the principle of specificity and applies it to pregnancy fitness.
-You will learn how to do kegels, combine them with exercise that trains your body for birth and mimics the most effective birth positions AND you will incorporate functional fitness that prepares you for all the lifting, pushing, pulling, rotating and squatting you will do in motherhood.
+Birth is a natural process, but you still need to get your body prepared for it, and kegels are helpful for getting your pelvic floor as prepared as possible for the big day!
+My Buff Muff Prenatal Program takes the principle of specificity and applies it to pregnancy fitness.
+You will learn how to do kegels, combine them with exercise that trains your body for birth and mimics the most effective birth positions, AND you will incorporate functional fitness that prepares you for all the lifting, pushing, pulling, rotating and squatting you will do in motherhood.